 You’re probably thinking, ‘Duh, obviously.’
 Me too.
 (Well, maybe not the third one – that’s ridiculous!).
-Which is why I was slightly sceptical about Feeding at a panel discussion in London, set on answering the awkward question: Do writers need editors?
+Which is why I was slightly sceptical about a panel discussion set on answering the awkward question: Do writers need editors?

 I bow down before The Chicago Manual of Style.
 I harbour a fondness for each and every one of the peculiarly twirling proofreading symbols.
 I heart Hart’s Rules.

 My reservation about the event was that it might be a debate about the de-professionalising of an industry (publishing) in the face of the digital self-publishing phenomenon.

 ‘How do you know when you’ve finished editing the text?’
 Resoundingly, the editors answered: 'When you’ve used up the budget, run out of time or done all you can reasonably do by the deadline.'

 As it turned out, the panel (editor Dr Susan Greenberg, author Courttia Newland, agent Carole Blake and critic Anita Sethi) did touch on how the digital age has changed the editing process, but, to my relief, the evening had more of an anecdotal than digital hue.

 Susan Greenberg spoke about the characters who inhabit her book Editors Talk About Editing, who she interviewed in order to determine how much editors across different publishing platforms and formats have in common.

 For instance, she asked, ‘How do you know when you’ve finished editing the text?’
 Resoundingly, the editors answered: ‘When you’ve used up the budget, run out of time or done all you can reasonably do by the deadline’.